tonilogar/cloneEpicGamesWebSite/README.md

 [clonWebSideEpicGames](https://tonilogar.github.io/cloneEpicGamesWebSite/ "clonWebSideEpicGames")

-The webpage is make only with html css and javaScript.
+The webpage is make only with html, css and javaScript.

+Only the main page and the registration page are cloned.